ncdialogapi-0.0.38.tar.bz2

 'gString' is a small, fast and flexible way to seamlessly convert, format and analyze both

-UTF-8 and wchar_t text.
+UTF-8 and UTF-32 (wchar_t) text.
 Conceptually, gString is a C++ class definition similar to

 std::string or the GTK glib::ustring. gString is much simpler than these all-purpose classes,